VegaDeftwing/OpGuidesHugoSrc/content/Music/lyrics.md

 Poetry is an art form, delivering it another.
 Writing lyrics is an art form, delivering it is another.

-Singing and vocal presentantion is not something that can be easily be written on a page.
-You may hear what you want in your head as you write, the subtle vibrato here, the long belted performance-finishing pride there, vocal fry to add texture, a word sung with sexual desire in it - you can't possibly write it all down.
+Singing and vocal presentation is not something that can be easily be written on a page.
+You may hear what you want in your head as you write.
+The subtle vibrato here.
+The long belted performance-finishing pride there.
+Vocal fry to add texture.
+A word sung with sexual desire in it.
+You can't possibly write it all down.

 {{< speech triode >}}